-"If you read one book, then you're being introduced to the subject.
+"If you don't read any books, you'll remain ignorant.
+If you read one book, then you're being introduced to the subject.
 If you read several books, then you're studying the subject" [Professor at the Faculty of Law]